 Holding a MSc in marine and coastal sciences, he has led monitoring missions for Oceanic Développement since 2010.
 He is involved in Obsmer program or various fishing gear selectivity programs on board fishing fleets, especially trawlers and longliners targeting deep-sea species in Western Scotland and Northern Ireland.
 He also monitored a three months fishing trip on board a tuna purse seiner in the Gulf of Guinea.
 In his duties, he has completed the training to the personal survival and safety techniques, the training to the identification of the marine species and the training to audit and survey tasks.

 - Franck HUBERT : Fisheries Observer / Auditor

 Graduated from the ENCPM located in the city of Lorient (School of seafood trading), graduated from French Maritime Schools, he has worked at Oceanic Développement since 1999 as fishery observer.
 He carries a thorough knowledge of the challenges and methods in the implementation of fisheries programs.
 Having completed a specific training of auditor, he has the skills to conduct audits in respect with “good practices”, “sustainable fishery”, “social criteria” or with certification procedures (Friend of the Sea, FAD Free certification).
 He can also train the employees to such missions.

-This team gets support from two administrative assistants, Karen MEVELEC and Laurence SANCEAU.
+This team gets support from Karen MEVELEC, administrative assistant.

 Our pluridisciplinary crew is also strengthened by a team of observers at sea and by an international network of experts and partnered organizations.
 Thus, Oceanic Développement can meet foreign and distant needs, which are more and more specific in the field of fisheries, and requiring a pluridisciplinary approach.